DomDomHaas/domdomhaas.github.io/content/blog/new_doi_workflow.md

 24.10.2023
 # Improved DOI Workflow

-We are happy to annouce that as of today there are two new features are available on EnviDat:
+We are happy to announce that as of today there are two new features are available on EnviDat:

  - a new workflow for dataset publishing (with a DOI)
  - and a simple way to reorder the authors of a dataset.